 Pat steaks dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

-Strain potatoes and return to pot over medium-high heat.
+Strain potatoes in a colander and return to pot over medium-high heat.
 Add cream and green portions of green onions.
 Bring to a boil and remove from burner.

-Stir in half the Gouda and season with a pinch of salt and pepper.
+Stir in half the Gouda and season with ¼ tsp. salt and a pinch of pepper.

-Transfer potatoes to oven-safe casserole dish, and place dish on baking sheet.
-Top with remaining Gouda and bake until cheese browns, 15-18 minutes.
+Transfer potatoes to prepared casserole dish.
+For best results, use a 2-cup casserole dish.
+Place dish on prepared baking sheet to catch any drips.
+Top with remaining Gouda and bake in hot oven until cheese browns, 15-18 minutes.

 Cook the Steaks

 Place a medium non-stick pan over medium-high heat.
-Add 1 Tbsp. olive oil and steaks to hot pan and cook until browned and steaks reach a minimum internal temperature of 145 degrees, 5-8 minutes on each side.
+Add 1 Tbsp. olive oil and steaks to hot pan and cook until browned and steaks reach a minimum internal temperature of 145 degrees, 5-8 minutes per side.

 Wipe pan clean and reserve.